GangstaHikka/Domik/docs/pipeline-nodes/apply-parts-removing.md

 --------

 # Examples
-A wonderful example of using is showed in the [[Remove Part Later]] article.
+A wonderful example of using is showed in the [remove part later](remove-part-later.md) article.